It Grows on Trees: Production

-The film was based on a story by Leonard Praskin and Barney Slater.
-They took it to Arthur Lubin who liked it and showed the story to producer Leonard Goldstein at Universal.
-The studio agreed to finance and in September 1951 Irene Dunne agreed to star.
-They working title was There's Nothing Like Money.
-By November the title had changed to It Grows on Trees and the movie was going to start after Lubin finished Francis Goes to West Point.
+The screenplay is based on a story of the same title by Leonard Praskin and Barney Slater.
+They brought the story to Arthur Lubin, who then presented it to producer Leonard Goldstein at Universal Pictures.
+The studio agreed to finance the project, and in September 1951, Irene Dunne agreed to star.
+The film's title was There's Nothing Like Money.
+By November, the title had changed to It Grows on Trees and the production was slated to begin after Lubin finished Francis Goes to West Point.

-Dunne wanted Dean Jagger as co star after seeing him in My Son John.
-Joan Evans was borrowed from Sam Goldwyn, who had borrowed Peggy Dow from Universal for I Want You the previous year.
+Dunne requested Dean Jagger as her costar after his performance in My Son John.
+Joan Evans was borrowed from Samuel Goldwyn, who had borrowed Peggy Dow from Universal for I Want You the previous year.

-The filmmakers had to negotiate with the Treasury Department who had strict rules on the creation of fake money.
-They agreed to money being created for the film but had several conditions which needed to be complied with, such as not showing the money in close up and sticking back together any money that had been cut up.
+The filmmakers negotiated with the U.S. Department of the Treasury, which maintained strict rules on the creation of fake money.
+The department agreed to allow fake bills for the film, but with several conditions.
+The producers were instructed to avoid showing the money in closeup shots and to reassemble any bills that were shown to have been cut into pieces.

-Lubin said his main job as a director was to "watch the tempo" and make sure the actors looked as though they "believed every word they're saying."

-Lubin said that Dunne was "a doll" and "that whole picture was charming.
-It was made during the 1952 election and there was a lot of politics in the story about money growing on trees.
-I think the front office sort of ruined the comedy in it.
-There again, theatre owners were making decisions rather than producers."

-Lubin bought the screen rights to The Wisdom of the Serpent by Adela Rogers St. Johns, hoping to film it with Dunne, but it was never made.

 Reception

-In 2019, Stephen Vagg wrote in Diabolique magazine, "It is effective and entertaining though very “Eisenhower era” and I kept wishing Dunne's husband was played by a movie star rather than Dean Jagger."

-Lubin said "I don't know if I helped her [Dunne] or ruined her.
-It was a very, very funny picture.
-It was made during the McCarthur period.
-The heads of the studio were alarmed that we were making too much fun of the government.
-It was cut to pieces.
-Most of the humor I thought was lost and so did Irene."
+In a contemporary review for The New York Times, critic Howard Thompson wrote: "The scenarists, Leonard Praskins and Barney Slater, have taken a 'gimmick' that would have staggered H. G. Wells and embroidered a crescendo of cozy domestic confusion ...
+For our money, though, the joke stretches like a rope of taffy, until the final fadeout—a droll surprise, indeed, after so much contrived folksiness. ...
+Miss Dunne's arch refinement throughout underlines the basic coyness of a joke that makes its point and dingdongs itself to death."

 Radio adaptation

-It Grows on Trees was presented on Radio Theater November 16, 1953.
+It Grows on Trees was presented on Radio Theater on November 16, 1953.
 The one-hour adaptation starred Ginger Rogers and Marcia Henderson.